-It makes no pretence to simulate any specific machine, either in design or performance; its aim is purely to rekindle the hands-on ‘lights and switches magic’ from that era, and explore the challenges of programming a computer from scratch.
+The PlasMa machine is a simple homage to mainframe computers from my early 1970's career at International Computers Ltd (ICL) in the UK.
+It makes no pretence to simulate any specific computer, either in design or performance; its aim is purely to rekindle the hands-on ‘lights and switches magic’ from that era, and explore the challenges of programming a machine from scratch.

 OverviewThe machine is programmed using toggle switches to load binary values into registers and memory.
 The program can then be run or single-stepped, and break-points set for debugging.
 The internal workings are visible at all times in binary format, and include the program counter, instruction register, accumulator and work registers.

 PlasMa simulates a microcoded computer so, by loading different microcodes, is able to execute different instruction sets.
 Three microcodes are provided, so there are 3 instruction sets, all emulating fictitious computer architectures using the same lights and switches on the front panel.

 Microcodes 1 and 2 (Toy-A and Toy-B)These two are for educational purposes and emulate variants of the ‘Toy’ computer used as a teaching aid at Princeton university, USA.

 There are 16 functions and 16 registers, all represented as 4-bit nibbles within a 16-bit instruction, making it very easy to mentally translate to and from binary.